-Copies of exams and suggested solutions from the last two years will be made available on the class website.
-Note that the coverage of the midterm from two years ago is similar (but not exact) to the coverage in the two quizzes this year.
+Copies of quizzes and final exams and suggested solutions from the last two years will be made available on the class website.

 Please note the scheduling of the two quizzes and the final exam.
-You must ensure that you are available and on campus for both quizzes (September 22 and November 3) and the final exam on December 12.
+You must ensure that you are available and on campus for both quizzes (September 21 and November 2) and the final exam on December 17.
 I will not permit anyone to take the quizzes or exams at another time unless you are gravely ill, face a significant emergency or have a final exam conflict.
 If your travel plans conflict with the date of an exam or quiz, you should change your travel plans now, or drop the course.